FEMA camps conspiracy theory: Variations

-The theory in general states that once a disaster or threat of one comes into being, martial law will be declared and FEMA's emergency powers will come into operation, and it will effectively become the government.
+The theory in general states that once a disaster, or threat of one occurs, martial law will be declared and FEMA's emergency powers will come into operation, and it will effectively become the government.
 The Constitution will be suspended, and citizens will be moved into camps.

-In many versions, 'dissidents' (typically defined as constitutionalists/patriots etc...) will merely be imprisoned.
-Others have gone so far as to argue that they will be sent to these camps to be murdered.

-Extreme versions state that plans are in place to imprison and kill apolitical American citizens in camps as part of a 'population control' plot.
+In many versions, "dissidents" or members of the patriot movement will merely be imprisoned.
+Others argue that they will be sent to these camps to be murdered.
+Extreme versions state that plans are in place to imprison and kill apolitical American citizens in camps as part of a "population control" plot.
 In April 2014, Snopes posted a claim that FEMA was marking houses by political affiliation to round people up for these camps.
-In reality the bright, color coded stickers serve varying purposes for newspaper and mail delivery personnel.
+In reality the bright, color coded stickers served varying purposes for newspaper and mail delivery personnel.

-Although they do not mention FEMA specifically, the Oath Keepers list of 10 "Orders We Will Not Obey," contains many of the fears shared by proponents of FEMA conspiracy theories.

-Proponents often play into racial fear, asserting that FEMA will use 'urban gangs' as auxiliaries to ensure order.

-FEMA conspiracy theories are often woven into larger conspiracy narratives about ushering in a 'New World Order', meaning a totalitarian global government.
+Although they do not mention FEMA specifically, the Oath Keepers' list of 10 "Orders We Will Not Obey" includes actions that are feared by many proponents of FEMA conspiracy theories.
+Proponents often play into racial fear, asserting that FEMA will use "urban gangs" as auxiliaries to ensure order.
+FEMA conspiracy theories are often woven into larger conspiracy narratives about ushering in a "New World Order", meaning a totalitarian world government.